Rover P6: Development

 Sculptor Flaminio Bertoni's Citroën DS body inspired David Bache.
 With a nod to the new Kamm tail, the finished Rover appearance incorporated a necessarily enlarged boot filled otherwise by Rover's de Dion rear suspension.
 It lacked the Citroën shark nose, which it was planned to introduce later as a drooping bonnet with headlamps in pods and projecting sidelights.

 Luggage compartment space was limited due to the complex rear suspension and, in Series II vehicles, the boot mounted battery.
 The spare wheel competed for space also, and was stored either flat on the boot floor or vertically to the side.
 A later optional 'touring package' allowed the spare to be carried on the boot lid; with a vinyl weatherproof cover.
 When not in place, the mounting bracket was concealed by a circular Rover badge.
 Series II models briefly offered Dunlop Denovo Run-flat tyre, eliminating the need for a spare, though this was not commonly selected and is very unusual on surviving examples.

 The car's primary competitor on the domestic UK market was the Triumph 2000, also released in October 1963, just one week after the P6.
-In continental Europe, the Rover 2000 competed in the same sector as the Citroën DS which, like the initial Rover offering, was offered only with a four-cylinder engine – a situation which was resolved in the Rover when the V8 was engineered to fit into the engine bay.
+In continental Europe, the Rover 2000 competed in the same sector as the Citroën DS which, like the initial Rover offering, was offered only with a four-cylinder engine, a situation which was resolved in the Rover when the V8 was introduced.
 The Rover 2000 interior was not as spacious as those of its Triumph and Citroën rivals, especially in the back, where its sculpted two-person rear seat implied that customers wishing to accommodate three in the back of a Rover should opt for the larger and older Rover P5.